Welcome to the Parents’ Hub!

 The college’s careers advice and guidance team provide impartial advice on the best routes into chosen careers and an annual careers progression week is dedicated to encouraging students to think about their next steps after completing their qualification.

-In addition, Student of the Year awards are given in each subject are to the student who has excelled in their studies throughout the year.
+In addition, awards are given in each subject are to the students who has excelled in their studies throughout the year, presented by the college Principal.

 Google Classroom is the college’s main virtual learning environment (VLE) and it can be accessed 24-hours-a day from any computer with internet access.